-- 6. If service delivery projections or goals outlined in the service collaboration plan or policy/procedures were not met during any reporting period throughout the contract time, the provider will provide a rationale for why service specifications were not achieved.
+6. If service delivery projections or goals outlined in the service collaboration plan or policy/procedures were not met during any reporting period throughout the contract time, the provider will provide a rationale for why service specifications were not achieved.
 If it is anticipated that without intervention, projections will not be met in the next consecutive reporting period, the provider will also develop a plan of correction.
 This shall be reported in a written narrative fashion following the close of the reporting period.
-Due dates are specified in the current fiscal years' service collaboration plan. - 7.
-See Attachment 1 for a Key Performance Indicator/Outcomes Process flowchart.
+Due dates are specified in the current fiscal year's service collaboration plan.

-Attachment 1

-Policy/Procedure Title: Policy # 1-6

-Reportable Incident Submission
+Policy 1-6: Reportable Incident Submission

-Effective Date: 8/26/13
+Effective Date: 8/26/13 Last Revised Date: 7/1/25 Lead Staff: Amanda Peterson

-Amended Date(s): 7/1/15; 4/1/16;

-7/1/17; 7/1/18; 7/1/20; 7/1/21;

-7/1/23;7/1/24

-Lead Staff Person:

-Amanda Peterson

-apeterson@mhrbwcc.org

-(513) 695-1730

-- 1. The safety and well-being of consumers of MHRB contract providers is paramount.
+The safety and well-being of consumers of MHRB contract providers is paramount.
 Consumers will be served in a safe environment, free of abuse and neglect.
-All providers will be required to submit reportable incidents to MHRB for monitoring and oversight purposes. - 2.
+All providers will be required to submit reportable incidents to MHRB for monitoring and oversight purposes.

 Providers will submit all reportable incidents which may impact consumer safety or well-being to state/federal entities as required by Administrative or Revised code.
-Providers will also report additional specified incidents to MHRB. - 3.
-MHRB reporting requirements will encompass state/federal guidelines but in some incidents will be more stringent. - 4.
-Providers will cooperate in any further investigations, including but not limited to chart audits and interviews with staff, deemed necessary by state/federal entities and/or MHRB. - 5.
+Providers will also report additional specified incidents to MHRB.

+MHRB reporting requirements will encompass state/federal guidelines but in some incidents will be more stringent.

+Providers will cooperate in any further investigations, including but not limited to chart audits and interviews with staff, deemed necessary by state/federal entities and/or MHRB.

 This policy is applicable to all consumers funded through MHRB or Ohio Mental Health & Addiction Services (Medicaid) and receiving services from a MHRB provider.